On select machine knitting tools, old and new

 Added images in More on Brother DBJ, including KR 260 bulky KM options.

-I do not own a 3D printer.
-I have been able to acquire the adjustable selector and a stitch ditcher-slider for use on my 4.5mm Brother machines, info on its use to follow in a separate blog post.
+I do not own a 3D printer, but have been able to acquire the adjustable selector and a stitch ditcher-slider for use on my 4.5mm Brother machines; info on its use to follow in a separate blog post.
+The 3D printed 36 selector operates akin to the factory-manufactured ones discussed above.